zukunft/zukunft.com/docs/llm/pending.md

 The two change-log api fixtures now carry a per-run change_time. change_log_list_word_1_word_name.json gained "change_time": "2026-08-18T09:10:19+00:00", which the committed baseline did not have. assert_api_compare() strips it before comparing (json_remove_volatile → change_log::FLD_TIME), so tests still pass — but the stored file now holds a timestamp that differs on every reset, so these two files will churn on each run.
 Cause: the update_files_with_not_yet_fixed_db_id() helpers I added last commit write the raw api response ($lib->json_for_dev($created)) without passing it through json_remove_volatile() first.
 The type_list_check() pattern I copied has the same property (its header timestamp also moves each run), so this is consistent with the existing code — but for the change log it bakes a volatile value per row where there was none.
 Stripping volatile fields before writing would make these fixtures stable.
-The files also switched from 2-space to 4-space indentation, confirming a different writer than whatever produced the committed versions.
+The files also switched from 2-space to 4-space indentation, confirming a different writer than whatever produced the committed versions. rest_call::api_call() gained $extra_headers for a test-only need.
+The parameter exists solely so assert_api_get_not_permitted() can send X-Forwarded-For and reach the rejection arm — no production caller passes it.
+Defensible (the local test runner is an own-pod call, so there is no other way to exercise that branch), but it is production API surface added for a test.
+The two skip-guards in assert_api_get / assert_api_get_by_text got looser.
+They now also skip when the response lacks an email field.
+That correctly absorbs the new core-json response when the admin login fails — but it also means a genuine regression that drops the email from the admin response would be silently skipped rather than failing.
+Narrower would be to check for the msg key or an explicit core-shape match rather than "email missing". load_by_id_with_related() ignores the load_by_user result.
+The $msg is threaded and merged, so problems do reach the user; but a failed change-log call leaves chg_log as an empty list, which the renderer cannot distinguish from "this user has no changes" — the page then says "This user has not changed anything." even when the load failed.
+The changeLogList branch has no permission check, justified in the comment as "the change log is public like on the object pages".
+That is consistent with the existing by-object branch, which is equally unguarded — worth being deliberate about, since this is the first endpoint keyed on a user id rather than an object id.

 Worth deciding
 Button tooltips lost their object detail. formula::btn_edit()/btn_del() were renamed to *_back, so the formula page now uses the generic db_object::btn_edit(), which passes no $explain.
 Visible in formula.html: title="change formula for scale minute to sec" → "change formula", and "delete this formula of scale minute to sec" → "delete this formula".
 If that's intended, fine; if not, the new generic variants need an $explain path too.